The Ultimate Guide to Credit Card Surcharging for 2024

 eChecks and ACH Payments

 Electronic checks (eChecks) and Automated Clearing House (ACH) payments are other surcharging alternatives worth considering.
-These payment methods typically have lower processing fees compared to credit cards, making them an attractive option for businesses.
+These payment methods typically have lower processing fees than credit cards, making them an attractive option for businesses.

 1. Understand the regulations